mattia-ficarelli/gp_mapping/index.md

 ## Number of Patients Registered at GP Practices in London

-The NHS is currently experiencing some of the most severe pressures in its 70-year history and GP surgeries across the country are experiencing significant rising demand while struggling to recruit staff [1](https://www.bma.org.uk/advice-and-support/nhs-delivery-and-workforce/pressures/pressures-in-general-practice).
+The NHS is currently experiencing some of the most severe pressures in its 70-year history and GP surgeries across the country are experiencing significant rising demand while struggling to recruit staff [[1]](https://www.bma.org.uk/advice-and-support/nhs-delivery-and-workforce/pressures/pressures-in-general-practice).

 As outlined by NHS England in the [General Practice Forward View](https://www.england.nhs.uk/gp/gpfv/) there is an increasing need to implement new innovative ways of delivering primary care at scale.
+One possible solution is GP practice mergers.
+Mergers, typically, involve two or more neighbouring practices coming together to pool resources and staff while increasing patient list size and accordingly practice income.
+However, the benefits of mergers must be weighed against the difficulties that can arise.

 Data sources: [NHS Digital](https://digital.nhs.uk/data-and-information/publications/statistical/patients-registered-at-a-gp-practice) and [NHS Prescription Services](https://digital.nhs.uk/services/organisation-data-service/file-downloads/gp-and-gp-practice-related-data)